 Amazon S3 is a great static site host.
 It supports custom domains, HTTPS, and has a CDN (Amazon CloudFront).
 It’s not free, but it’s so cheap that it’s effectively free; you’ll probably pay pennies per month.
 The one downside is that configuring and deploying to S3 is a nightmare.

 I built Discharge as a companion to Charge to simplify and automate configuring and deploying to S3.
 It synchronizes files, sets up HTTPS, and sets up the CDN.

 S3 supports clean URLs but not implicitly.
 You have to transform your filenames and remove the extensions as you deploy to S3.
 Discharge will automatically do that for you if you configure it to.

 Netlify is a great place to host a static site for free.
-They support custom domains and HTTPS for free.
-However, they do not provide a CDN except on the “Enterprise” plan which wouldn’t make sense for a simple static site.
+It supports custom domains, HTTPS, and has a CDN built in.

 Netlify supports clean URLs (which they call “Pretty URLs”) and have docs on how to enable them.